Skip to content

 Option 2: External Database (Recommended for Production)

-Use an external PostgreSQL or MySQL database by setting postgresql.enabled: false and providing the connection details.
+Use an external PostgreSQL or MySQL database by setting postgresql.enabled: false and providing the connection details for each service.

 PostgreSQL Example: